Brazil's Supreme Court convicts Lula aides of corruption

 The party’s president at the time, Jose Genoino, and its treasurer, Delubio Soares, were also convicted of corruption.
 The three men face prison sentences of between two and 12 years.

 The Supreme Court has never convicted a politician for corruption before in Brazil.
-Politicians have tended to get off without penalties in graft or embezzlement cases.
+Politicians have tended to get off without penalty in graft or embezzlement cases.

 There has been no fallout for his hand-picked successor, President Dilma Rousseff, who has built on Lula’s popularity by establishing a reputation for clean government and firing six ministers in her first year due to corruption allegations.

 The “mensalao” or “big monthly payments” scandal erupted in 2005 and almost toppled Lula.
-But he survived and was re-elected in 2006, riding on the success of a booming economy that allowed his government to lift 30 million Brazilians out of poverty.
+But he survived and was re-elected in 2006 riding on the success of a booming economy that allowed his government to lift 30 million Brazilians from poverty.

-Dirceu, the most powerful man in Lula’s cabinet who had been seen as his natural successor as president, was forced to resign when the scandal broke and banned from politics, the end of a career that began as a communist student leader and urban guerrilla who fought military dictatorship four decades ago.
+Dirceu, the most powerful man in Lula’s cabinet, was forced to resign when the scandal broke and banned from politics, the end of career that began as a communist student leader and urban guerrilla who fought military dictatorship four decades ago.

 He was arrested in 1968 and freed in exchange for the kidnapped U.S. ambassador, a story that became the basis of the film “Four Days in September.”